wq/wq/docs/rest/settings.md

 [wq.db.default_settings]

-Below are the recommended settings for projects using wq.db 0.8.0 and later.
+Below are the recommended settings for projects using wq.db.
 These can be utilized by importing them from `wq.db.default_settings`.
 ```python
 # Django settings
 TEMPLATE_LOADERS = (